-The scheme started its trail in January 2018 and is being rolled out in stages.
+The scheme started its trial in January 2018 and was rolled out in stages.

-It will be available to all those eligible from October 2018 onwards.
+It is available to all those eligible from October 2018 onwards.

 However, we’ve had feedback from members of our community group that people aren’t being asked to join, but are able to apply and join right now.

 Natasha, a member of the Skint Dad Community Group, has access to Help to Save.

 She told us: “I logged onto my personal tax account, and the government are doing saving accounts.
 It’s new and part of a trial, but I think it’s pretty impressive as it will help me save more.

 “It’s really simple to do, and it’s a good idea to get people into the routine of saving, whether it would be a £1 or £50.”

 Natasha has already started her saving and has a goal in mind: “I’m hoping I could put it towards a new car at the end of four years.”